SvetaKrava/lidarr-api/README.md

 ## License

-GNU General Public License v3.0 (GPL-3.0)
+This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).